At A Glance Temple Enhancement

 - Facial harmony gives the most natural results

-Why temples & what can fillers achieve?
+Why temples & what can treatments achieve?

 Lifting the outer eyebrow; especially important if the tail of the lateral (outer) brow is weak.
 Subtle filling restores the curves, & in most cases can give a brow lift to the outer brow.